Frustrated Magnetism in Mott Insulating (V$_{1-x}$Cr$_x$)$_2$O$_3$: Results

 \subsection{Exchange Interactions in the PI Phase}

-Having shown that DFT can determine the exchange interactions in the AFI phase of (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$, we use this same method to determine the exchange interactions in the PI phase, where the absence of spin wave excitations makes it harder to infer the exchange interactions from neutron scattering measurements.
+Having shown that DFT-calculated exchange interactions in the AFI phase of (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ provide a good account of the measured spin wave spectra, we use the same method to determine the exchange interactions in the PI phase, where the absence of spin wave excitations makes it harder to infer the exchange interactions from neutron scattering measurements.

-DFT calculations were performed for the high temperature structure of Rozier {\it et al.} \cite{rozier2002comparative} including Cr doping because, as mentioned earlier, we found this to be important particularly for the nearest neighbor $J_\alpha$ interaction in the AFI.
-The calculation results for the first six exchange constants (identified by their bond distances) are shown in Table \ref{HT_J}.
+DFT total energy calculations for the rhombohedral PI were performed using the high temperature structure of Rozier {\it et al.} \cite{rozier2002comparative}.
+Table \ref{HT_J} shows the results for the first six exchange constants (identified by their bond distances) for pure V$_2$O$_3$ (column 4) and for V$_2$O$_3$ including Cr doping (column 5).
+The latter calculations were performed because, as mentioned earlier, we found this to be important particularly for the nearest neighbor $J_\alpha$ interaction in the AFI.
 The corresponding exchange paths (bond vectors) are shown in Fig. \ref{Phase_diagram}(b).
-These exchange constants yield a Curie-Weiss temperature $\Theta_{CW}$ of $-400$~K, which is consistent with the experimental value of $-350$~K \cite{PhysRevB.2.3756}.
+These exchange constants yield a Curie-Weiss temperature $\Theta_{CW}$ of $-400$~K, which is consistent with the experimental value of $\Theta_{CW}=-350$~K for (V$_{0.96}$Cr$_{0.04}$)$_2$O$_3$ ($\Theta_{CW}=-600$~K for pure V$_2$O$_3$) \cite{PhysRevB.2.3756}.

 The fact that the magnetic correlation length is on the atomic scale (Fig.~\ref{S_Q}) even for $T<\frac{1}{2}|\Theta_{CW}|$ indicates the PI phase is magnetically frustrated.
 Let us now examine whether or not the PI phase interactions inferred from DFT can account for the specific short ranged nature of the spin correlations.
 The self-consistent Gaussian approximation (SCGA) was previously shown to be effective for determining the equal time spin-correlation function, $\cal{S}(\mathbf Q)$, of geometrically frustrated magnets \cite{ConlonChalkerPRB}.
-Based on a spherical spin model \cite{spherical}, the softened spin configurations are weighted by the Boltzmann factor $e^{-\beta {\mathcal H}}$:
+Based on a spherical spin model \cite{spherical}, the softened spin configurations are weighted by the Boltzmann factor $e^{-\beta {E}}$ with